 Permanent dynamic addition/deletion:

 Edits a configuration information file.
-Therefore, changes are reflected even after operated a machine to reboot, etc. It is not possible to delete permanently when a virtual interface is registered to the cluster resource.
+Therefore, changes are reflected even after operated a machine to reboot, etc. It is not possible to delete permanently when a virtual interface of Fast switching mode is registered to the cluster resource.